Joan of Brittany, Lady Basset of Drayton

-Jeanne de Montfort (1341 – November 8, 1402), also known as Jeanne de Bretagne, was the sister of John IV, Duke of Brittany.
+Joan of Brittany, Lady Basset of Drayton (1341 – November 8, 1402), also known as Joan of Montfort and in French Jeanne de Bretagne, was the daughter of John of Montfort, Duke of Brittany, and the sister of John IV.

 Biography

-Her parents were John of Montfort and Joanna of Flanders.
+Her parents were John, Count of Montfort, and Joan of Flanders.

 She grew up in England together with her brother, John IV, Duke of Brittany, and was brought up with King Edward III's children.
 When her brother returned to Brittany to take the dukedom, she remained in England.
 At the age of 39 she married Ralph Basset, 3rd Baron Basset of Drayton.

 In 1398 she was appointed as a Constable of Richmond Castle by the will of King Richard II.

-Jeanne died on November 8, 1402.
-She was buried at Lavendon Abbey, Buckinghamshire.
+Joan died on November 8, 1402, and was buried at Lavendon Abbey, in Buckinghamshire.